Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Oracle has developed a new REPL tool called JShell.
 REPL stands for Read – Evaluate – Print – Loop.
 As its name suggests, it is used to run commands, create variables, classes, methods and allows you to quickly test them.
 It’s great for testing small snippets of code that would otherwise require creating a new class using the main method.

-JShell can be found in the <JAVA_HOME> / bin folder and you can run it by typing jshell at the command line and start writing code immediately.
+JShell can be found in the <JAVA_HOME> / bin folder and you can launch it by entering jshell into the command line and start writing code immediately.

 JShell command line code in Java SE 9

-The Java JShell command-line tool is great for testing small snippets of code.
+The Java JShell command-line tool is excellent for testing small snippets of code.

 Interactive Java jshell comes with history and autocomplete.
 It also provides features such as saving and loading from files and all or some lines of code: